OntoloBridge/WSBO/README.md

 Invitations will be sent to those who registered for the workshop.

 # Submissions
 We welcome submissions of abstracts of **300 words or less** for oral presentations and tool demos.
-Submit your abstract here: https://easychair.org/conferences/?conf=wsbo2021
+Submit your abstract here: https://easychair.org/conferences/?conf=wsbo2021.
+Selected abstracts should prepare a 20-minute slide presentation plus an additional 5-10 minutes for questions and discussion.

 Presentations may fall into any of the following categories
 * Developing and maintaining biomedical ontologies